camuthig/django-pat/README.md

 ## Configuration

-Along with the `PAT_SECRET` value that is required, you can also configure the header and prefix that the middleware and REST Framework authentication use for finding and validating the token.
+Along with the `PAT_SECRET` value that is required, you can also configure certain behaviors of the package in your Django application settings.

 * `PAT_CUSTOM_HEADER` - Sets the HTTP header to check for the token.
 This defaults to `Authorization`
 * `PAT_CUSTOM_HEADER_PREFIX` - Sets the prefix for the header value.
 This defaults to `Access-Token`.
 The middleware and the REST authentication expect a space between the prefix and the token value.
+* `PAT_USES_SHARED_HEADER` - If set to True, then the package will not attempt to validate the prefix on the authorization header.
+This is most useful when different prefixes are used for different types of authentication, but are all sent using the same HTTP header.

 ## Implementation Details